Vera-Piazzini/BEPVisTool/docs/intro.rst

   :alt: Heatmap visualization
   :align: center

-Based on Levitt's proposal [8], this visualization uses color coding to represent temperatures (°C) across hourly intervals for each day and throughout the year.
-Beyond illustrating temperature variations, the legend also indicates the percentage occurrence over the year.
-A secondary chart shows whether these temperatures fall within the recommended thermal comfort range according to UNI 10829:1999.
-Interactive features enhance data exploration, allowing for deeper analysis.
-To showcase the versatility of this chart type, the interface was used to depict two key indicators of indoor environmental quality: PMV (Predicted Mean Vote) and PPD (Percentage of People Dissatisfied) for each of the building’s five spaces.
-The reference values used for the analysis adhere to ASHRAE and ISO 7730 standards, with a PPD below 15% and a PMV ranging from -0.7 to +0.7.
+Following Levitt’s approach [8], this visualization uses colour gradients to represent **hourly temperature values (°C)** across all days of the year.
+A secondary heatmap identifies whether each hourly value falls within the recommended comfort range (UNI 10829:1999).

+Additional configurations were implemented to present **PMV and PPD** values for the five studied spaces, with thresholds defined according to ASHRAE and ISO 7730 (PPD < 15%, PMV between -0.7 and +0.7).

 **Radar Chart**
 ---------------